-- Turn on the camera. - Most of the camera buttons do not respond when the camera is connected to a computer (directly or through an optional dock). - Replace or recharge the batteries. - Reset the camera (see Resetting the camera on page 32). - Check to see if the memory card is defective.
-If so, replace the memory card. - Format the internal memory and/or the memory card (see Install and format an optional memory card on page 8).
+- Turn on the camera. - Most of the camera buttons do not respond when the camera is connected to a computer (directly or through an optional dock). - Replace or recharge the batteries. - Reset the camera (see Resetting the camera on page 32). - The memory card may be defective.
+Remove the memory card and test the camera; if the camera works, replace the memory card. - Format the internal memory and/or the memory card (see Install and format an optional memory card on page 8).